sghpjuikit/player/README.md

 - **Library independence** - Moving & renaming files will not result in loss of any information.
 Every single bit is in the tag.
     Always.
 If you move on to different application or lose your library - you never lose data.
 Ever again.
 - **Usability** - Ease of use and efficient workflow due to minimalistic and unobtrusive graphical user interface design.
-    Think shortcuts, swiping, icons instead buttons, closing with right click instead of trying to hit small button somewhere in the corner of whatever you are doing..., etc.
+    Think shortcuts, swiping, icons, intuitive use, etc.
 - **Responsive** - fast and responsive.
 Minimal modal dialogs.
-No more stuck windows while your library is scanning that big fat audio collection of yours
+No modal or blocked windows while your library is scanning that big fat audio collection
 - **Sexy** - Your way of sexy if you know a tiny bit about css.

 ### Play audio

-- mp3, mp4, m4a, wav, ogg, flac, possibly more to come
-- file, http (over internet, support is limited to what javaFX can currently do - no flac & ogg).
+- anything Vlc player can play

-### Manage audio files
+### Manage audio

 Song database:
 - small footprint: in 10s of MBs for 10000s audio files